 Christmas Tree Permits

 Persons must be at least 18 years old to purchase the permit.
 All Christmas tree permit sales are final; no refunds will be made.
 Christmas tree cutting will be allowed only in specific areas in the Mendocino National Forest.
-The permittee will receive a map of the forest and a tree tag.
 Permits may be used to cut a tree in any authorized area within the Mendocino National Forest.

 Prevent the Spread of Sudden Oak Death

 Federal and State quarantines designed to prevent the spread of Sudden Oak Death are in effect for Lake and Mendocino Counties.
-Any Christmas tree cut in Lake or Mendocino County can only be transported into a Sudden Oak Death quarantine county (Alameda, Contra Costa, Humboldt, Marin, San Francisco, Monterey, Napa, San Mateo, Santa Clara, Santa Cruz, Solano, and Sonoma).
+Any Christmas tree cut in Lake or Mendocino County can only be transported within the Sudden Oak Death quarantine counties (Alameda, Contra Costa, Humboldt, Marin, San Francisco, Monterey, Napa, San Mateo, Santa Clara, Santa Cruz, Solano, and Sonoma).

 Christmas Tree Safety